Glendale Pedestrian Accident Lawyers

 By following these safety tips, pedestrians can make accidents less likely and keep themselves safe when walking in the streets of Glendale.

-What to Do After A Pedestrian Accident?
+What To Do After A Pedestrian Accident?

 - Check for Injuries — First and foremost, assess your own and others’ injuries.
 Regardless of whether or not anyone is severely injured, immediately call 911.